 Don’t graduate without it!
 Philosophy in 4 Questions is one of the most important courses a homeschool high schooler can use for a powerful transcript and life preparation.
 Here’s why:

 - Philosophers run the world- your teens need to become aware of the ideas running the world.
 (You just don’t notice it.
 Philosophers are the brains behind political decisions, health care management, types of books we read, fashions we enjoy, even some of the ways we interact with our theology.)

 - Teens who recognize philosophical thoughts and trends can become culture creators themselves.

 - God is a philosopher.
 Philosophy is the love of wisdom.
 God said to “get wisdom”.
 God is the creator of wisdom.
 It is important for our teens learn to be wise and submit their thinking to God’s wisdom.

-Dr. Micah Tillman teaches Philosophy at University of Maryland, George Washington University, and McDaniel College.
+Dr. Micah Tillman teaches Philosophy and Philosophy-based Science and Math for Stanford University’s online high school.
 He wrote Philosophy in 4 Questions at the request of some homeschool high schoolers to help them understand the basics of philosophy.

 In Philosophy in 4 Questions, Dr. Tillman broke the 4 basic questions of philosophy into bite-sized, understandable chunks: